Long Trail School

 Long Trail School is an independent college-preparatory coeducational day school serving students in grades 6-12 located in Dorset, Vermont, United States.
 The school provides financial aid to qualified students.
 Many area students are eligible for some amount of tax-funded tuition assistance.

 History

-David Wilson, founded Long Trail School in 1975 with an original class of 14 students in the rented space of the Dorset Sportsman’s Club.
+David Wilson founded Long Trail School in 1975 with an original class of 14 students in the rented space of the Dorset Sportsman’s Club.

-The school, which serves grades 6-12, has consistently grown, with 200 students enrolled for the 2019-20 academic year.
+The school, which serves grades 6-12, has consistently grown; 200 students were enrolled for the 2019-20 academic year.

 Notable changes over the years have included the acquisition and construction the 60000 sqft facility with winding hallways and small classrooms, two common rooms, offices, a library, a 220-seat theater, art studios, presentation spaces, and a gymnasium.
 In 2019 a new building was opened entitled "The Field House".
 It is an athletics center.

 About the school

 Long Trail School has drawn students from over 38 towns in Vermont and neighboring New York state, and from 20 foreign countries.

 As of May 14, 2010, Long Trail School is the first school in Vermont to be officially inducted as an International Baccalaureate school.